Josateki Naulu

 Josateki Naulu (8 June 1984) is a Fijian judoka who was flag-bearer for Fiji at the 2012 Summer Olympics.
 In the Men's 81kg event, he lost in the second round.

-He attended Lelean Memorial School and also played in the Fiji Secondary Schools' rugby union Deans Trophy competition in the year 2000.

 He earned an IOC scholarship to live and train in Japan.

 He competed at the 2016 Summer Olympics in the men's 81 kg event, in which he was eliminated in the second round.